formello-forms/formello/readme.txt

 * ReCaptcha protection (v2 and v3 invisible)
 * Store submissions: views all submitted form
 * Email notification: receive a notification on form submissions
+* Hide form or redirect to URL after a successful submission.
 * Form customization: you can arrange field and display stacked field or in a row with label on side.
 You can change button colors and also choose loading icon and icon position.
 * Form Library: choose from different ready made forms